Home Group estate

 In some cases, there may be safeguarding issues.
 We may have to inform colleagues or the emergency services if we think you are in danger.

-What can you do about ASB and nuisance noise?
+What can I do about anti-social behaviour and nuisance noise?

 Try to have a conversation with your neighbour in a calm, polite and reasonable manner to try and understand the other customer's point of view.
 Show willingness to listen and to come to a compromise.
 Never go around with the intention to make it worse and cause an argument.

-Make notes of any conversation and detail, as this may be needed later to show you attempted to resolve the matter.
+Make notes of any conversation; this may be needed later to show you tried to resolve the matter.

 If you do not feel comfortable talking to your neighbour, then contact us and we will decide next steps depending on the circumstances.